neonaan/Cookie-Clicker/README.md

 amount of cookies.
 - As a user, I want to be able to check if the milestones I have set have been reached.

+## Phase 2:
+*User Stories*:
+- As a user, I want to be able to save the state of the game to file.
+- As a user, I want to be able to reload the saved state and resume playing the game where it left off.